 That’s why it’s a good idea to improve the customer experience early on in the onboarding process by promoting sticky features and enhancing underused features.
 This approach not only feeds customers the experiences they crave, but also makes them feel understood.

 With these tips for building a scalable onboarding process, you should be on your way to increased product growth and happier users.
-And we have more secrets about using the data you have to onboard users.
-Watch our free demo, “How to Build an Effective User Onboarding Program,” for a look into crafting a growth-centered user onboarding program.
+And we have more secrets about using the data you have to improve your users’ product experience.
+Download our white paper and find out which metrics the biggest SaaS organizations use to measure their product strategy success.